BluePheonixisHank/AI_Chatbot_Agent/README.md

     ```
 5.  **Set Up API Key**:
     *   Create a `.env` file and add your Google API Key: `GOOGLE_API_KEY="YOUR_API_KEY_HERE"`
-6.  **Run the Chatbot**:
+6.  **Run the Application**:

+    ### Running the Web App (Recommended)

+    In your terminal, run the following command:
     ```bash
+    streamlit run app.py
+    ```
+    Your web browser will automatically open with the chat interface.

+    ### Running the Command-Line Interface (CLI)

+    If you prefer a traditional CLI, you can run the original entry point:
+    ```bash
     python main.py
     ```

-## Architectural Considerations & Future Work
+## Architectural Considerations & Future Improvements

-*   **AgentExecutor vs. LangGraph**: This project uses the stable `AgentExecutor`.
-While a `DeprecationWarning` may appear during use, this approach is robust and fully functional.
-An alternative architecture using **LangGraph** was explored during development.
-LangGraph offers more explicit, granular control over the agents state machine but introduces significant complexity, especially regarding dependency management with its rapidly evolving API.
-For this assignment, the `AgentExecutor` was chosen as the most reliable and direct implementation of the ReAct framework that meets all project requirements.
+### Deprecation Warnings
+When running the application, you may see `LangChainDeprecationWarning` messages related to `AgentExecutor`.
+This is expected.
+The LangChain ecosystem is evolving rapidly towards its LangGraph library.
+While a full LangGraph refactor was explored during development, it introduced significant dependency instability.
+Therefore, the stable and robust `AgentExecutor` was chosen to ensure a complete and functional project that meets all assignment requirements.
+This was a deliberate engineering trade-off between using bleeding-edge architecture and delivering a reliable product.

+### Future Improvements

+*   **Priority System**: A great next step would be to add a priority system (e.g., high, normal, low) to tasks.
+This would involve upgrading the `todos.json` data model to a list of objects and enhancing the `add_todo` tool to parse priorities from the users request, making the agent even more useful.
-*   **Multi-User Support**: The current file-based storage is single-user.
-A future improvement would be to use a database like SQLite to manage multiple users and their to-do lists separately, keyed by a unique `user_id`.
+*   **Multi-User Support**: The current file-based storage is inherently single-user.
+To support multiple users, the architecture could be upgraded to use a database like SQLite.
+All data (conversation history, to-do lists) would be keyed by a unique `user_id`.
+*   **Streaming Responses**: In the Streamlit UI, agent responses currently appear all at once.
+The UX could be improved by "streaming" the response token-by-token, making the agent feel more responsive.